 - Emotional lability – being more emotional than usual, sadness, crying.

 Regrettably, many automobile insurance companies do not take concussions and post-concussive syndrome seriously.
-They’re settlement offers often reflect that, particularly if the injured party is unrepresented by counsel.
-The insurance companies will often rely upon the fact that CT scans and MRI scans do not show any physical changes to the brain to argue that the symptoms are either made up, exaggerated, or not supported by the medical records and evidence.
+Their settlement offers often reflect that mainly if the injured party is unrepresented by counsel.
+Insurance companies will usually rely upon the fact that CT and MRI scans do not show any physical changes to the brain to argue that the symptoms are either made up, exaggerated, or not supported by the medical records and evidence.
 The truth, however, is that many concussions just cannot be seen on basic testing.
-Doctors must rely upon the patient and, in some cases, neuropsychological testing, to diagnose and treat a concussion and post-concussion syndrome.
+Doctors must rely upon the patient and, in some cases, neuropsychological testing to diagnose and treat a concussion and post-concussion syndrome.